xatu-code/xatu-documentation/docs/source/outputs/rswf.rst

 Generated when the ``-r --rswf [holeIndex=0]`` flag is provided, for the first$n $excitons chosen with ``-n --states [n=8]``.

-The `.rswf` file contains the **real-space probability density**$P(\bm{r})$of the first few exciton wavefunctions, computed by fixing the hole position and evaluating the squared amplitude of the wavefunction as a function of the electron position in real space.
+The `.rswf` file contains the **real-space probability density** :math:`P(\mathbf{r})` of the first few exciton wavefunctions, computed by fixing the hole position and evaluating the squared amplitude of the wavefunction as a function of the electron position in real space.

 Format